fbpx

 M.S. in Spatial Data Science (M.S.
 SPDS) Online and residential Focus on the acquisition, management, analysis and visualization of spatial data using data science techniques.
 Prepare to extract insights from complex geographic information systems for informed decision-making.
 This degree is a good fit for those who want to work with spatial data in the public, private and not-for-profit sectors.

 M.S. in Spatial Economics and Data Analysis (M.S.
-SEDA) Residential Combine economic theory with spatial analysis and data science to understand the spatial dimensions of economic activities.
+SEDA) Online and residential Combine economic theory with spatial analysis and data science to understand the spatial dimensions of economic activities.
 Using advanced statistical methods and GIS technologies, gain the tools to analyze economic phenomena in relation to geographic space.
 This degree is good for individuals who want to use a combination of economics and data analysis in regional planning, real estate, economic development, policy analysis and more.

 M.A. in Global Security Studies (M.A.
 GSEC) Residential Gain an understanding of the complex issues surrounding global security.
 Study a wide range of topics, including international relations, national security, terrorism, cybersecurity, intelligence, conflict resolution and the impact of globalization on security dynamics.
 The program typically involves studying the political, social, economic and cultural factors influencing global security.
 This degree is good for a wide variety of professionals, including those in the military, law enforcement, international relations, security and defense, journalism and policymaking fields.